 When a defendant is released with or without bail in a criminal case in New Mexico, they'll also get a court date for the next step in the case.
-Failing to appear for court can result in a bench warrant for arrest, an additional criminal charge for the offense of failure to appear, and forfeiture of a posted bond.
+Failing to appear for any court date can result in a bench warrant for arrest, an additional criminal charge for the offense of failure to appear, and forfeiture (loss) of a posted bond.
 The offense of failure to appear applies to trial proceedings, appeals, and probation revocation proceedings.

 If you miss a court date or learn that a court in New Mexico has issued a bench warrant for failure to appear, you should contact an attorney immediately for legal advice.
 An experienced criminal defense attorney can contact the court on your behalf, possibly arrange for you to appear in front of the judge rather than be taken into custody, and assist you in preparing a defense or addressing sentencing if you are formally charged with failure to appear.